 This course is designed to assist today's student athletes in balancing the demands of football and academics and to prepare athletes to compete in football at the varsity level by participating in strength training, flexibility training, agility training, cardiovascular fitness training, and technique work.
 This course can be taken for a semester or a year for elective credit.
+This course may be repeated for credit.

-MODIFIED PHYSICAL EDUCATION
+MODIFIED PHYSICAL EDUCATION 720259